 - The European aerospace firm EADS had founded Astrium to develop space planes and space tourism.

-To learn more about Virgin Galactic and space tourism, take a look at the links on the next page.
+To learn more about Virgin Galactic and space tourism, take a look at the links below.